Murder of Wang Lianying: Planning

-Execution
+Robbery and murder

 His accomplices in place, Yan attempted to find Lianying, but as she was not at Xiao Lin Daiyu's home he returned to the teahouse.
-Lianying arrived at the home of Xiao Lin Daiyu at approximately 6:30 p.m., adorned in numerous pieces of jewellery.
+Lianying arrived at the home of Xiao Lin Daiyu at approximately 6:30 p.m., adorned with numerous pieces of jewellery.
 Upon meeting her, Yan told Lianying that the mahjong game had been cancelled, and offered instead to take her for a drive through the Shanghai countryside.
 Initially hesitant, (Note: The tabloid The Crystal claimed that, at this point, Xiao Lin Daiyu urged Lianying not to go, fearing that Yan had evil intentions (Hershatter 1999).)
 Lianying ultimately agreed to join him.
 They left Shanghai along No. 2 Hongqiao Road, with Yan driving, Lianying in the passenger seat, and Wu and Fang in the rear.

-As dusk approached, Yan stopped the car amidst the fields outside Shanghai, ostensibly to light the lamp.
+As dusk approached, Yan stopped the car amidst the fields outside Shanghai, ostensibly to light the headlamp.
 He retrieved the chloroform from the trunk and poured it over a cotton pad, which was used to smother Lianying.
 (Note: In his confession, Yan stated that Fang Rishan had been the one to smother Lianying The North-China Herald, 1920-08-28.)
 When she struggled and begged for her life, they added more until she fell unconscious.
 At this point, the men separated.
 Yan, seeing that a peasant was approaching, distracted him by offering a ride in the car.
-Wu and Fang strangled Lianying, then stole her jewellery.
+Wu and Fang stole Lianying's jewellery, then strangled her.

-Lianying's body was loaded into the car, with the intent of dumping it in a more isolated area.
+After Yan returned, Lianying's body was loaded into the car, with the intent of dumping it in a more isolated area.
 As Yan drove, Wu and Fang divided the stolen goods, distracting him long enough to hit a tree and damage the vehicle.
 When they reached a suitably isolated area, Yan stopped.
 At this point, Lianying was still breathing, and he thus instructed his accomplices to kill her while he returned the car.
 By the time he returned at midnight, having paid off the chauffeur to conceal the damage, the other men were gone.
 Lianying's body was left exposed to the elements, and Yan went to sleep at the home of Ti Hongguang.